 Spend at least a weekend in App Town, exploring all the things to do in Boone (and nearby!) and you’ll be as hooked as we are on this place.

-Spending at least a weekend in App Town and exploring all the things to do in Boone is a must for your NC bucket list.
-We can vouch for that after visiting the town, digging into its awesome restaurant scene, and becoming familiar with many spots around it in the High Country.
+We can vouch for that after many visits to the mountain town, digging into its awesome restaurant scene, and becoming familiar with many spots around it in the High Country of North Carolina.

-Here are all the ways you can enjoy a weekend in Boone and beyond:
+Here are all the ways you can enjoy Boone this weekend and beyond: